Work permits for athletes and coaches

 - play or coach in Basketligan or Basketettan (for women and men) if you are a basketball player.
 The same requirements apply if you are going to work as a basketball coach

-- you have a written contract with a club or association in Sweden that is affiliated with the Swedish Sports Confederation
+- you have a written contract with a club or association in Sweden that is affiliated with the Swedish Sports Confederation, signed by both parties

 - have been offered a monthly salary of at least SEK 14,300 before tax